When you want to dig a little deeper into some data, but not quite sure how – or if – different pieces of information relate?

-- Select all the cells than contains data
+- Select all the cells that contain data

 - Click on Insert tab